-To efficiently index the DRAM blocks, HiNFS builds perfile B-tree in DRAM, one of the best options for indexing large amounts of possibly sparse data, to quickly perform search operations.
-Figure 5 shows the details of the DRAM Block Index in HiNFS.
-In the DRAM Block Index, the key of the index is the logic file offset which is aligned to the DRAM block size, while the value field (i.e., the Index Node shown in Figure 5) contains the physical DRAM block number and the corresponding physical NVMM block number.
+3.3.1 DRAM Block Index.
+HiNFS builds per-file B-tree in DRAM to index the DRAM blocks.
+The per-file indexing structure is feasible, because eager-persistent writes have good locality according to discussions in Section 3.2.
+Figure 6 shows the details of the DRAM Block Index in HiNFS.
+In the DRAM Block Index, the key of the index is the logic file offset, which is aligned to the DRAM block size, and the value field is the Index Node shown in Figure 6.
+The Index Node is a 40byte value, which contains a 16byte LRW Link pointers, a 8byte Cacheline Bitmap (for the Cacheline Level Fetch/Writeback (CLFW) in the following section), a 8byte DRAM block number, and its corresponding 8byte NVMM block number.
 The NVMM block number in the value field enables the background writeback threads to flush the DRAM block to the corresponding NVMM block address.
 The root pointer of the B-tree is stored in the kernel's VFS inode structure.
-Moreover, all the index nodes are allocated from DRAM and linked to a global LRW list, the head of which is located in the kernel's VFS super block structure.
-Note that the DRAM Block Index structure is located in DRAM entirely, rather than in NVMM, in order to enable fast index operations.
+Moreover, all the index nodes are allocated from DRAM and linked to a global LRW (Least Recently Written) list, the head of which is located in the kernel's VFS super block structure.